Beate Schmittmann, Dean

-*Students in the College of Liberal Arts and Sciences who complete the approved licensure program in music education (BM degree with Vocal K-12 option or Instrumental K-12 option) may apply for a teaching license that allows them to teach music in grades K-12.
+*Students in the College of Liberal Arts and Sciences who complete the approved teacher preparation program in music education (BM degree with Vocal K-12 option or Instrumental K-12 option) and meet all other requirements may be recommended for a teaching license that allows them to teach music in grades K-12.

 For further information, see Teacher Education.